10 Different Types of Ecommerce Websites in 2023

 - Leads - Earn commissions on actions like social media follows, content downloads, etc.

-- Clicks - Get affiliate revenue on a cost-per-click basis.
+- Clicks - Get affiliate revenue on a cost-per-click basis of website visitors.

 Additionally, it's important to provide high-quality content that includes relevant product recommendations and promotes trust with your audience.
 You have to understand the commission structure and product selection.
 In that way, affiliate selling can be a lucrative option for ecommerce entrepreneurs.